18 & 19 October 2016 Olympia Conference Centre, London

 The case for catonomies

-Tom Reamy, Chief Knowledge Architect & Founder - KAPS Group, LLC, USA Author, Deep Text
+Tom Reamy, Chief Knowledge Architect & Founder - KAPS Group Author, Deep Text

 The Climate Tagger – turning data into knowledge